afetiu/DynamicFilter/README.md

 Filter class contains these properties:

-Skip (number of items to skip)
+- Skip (number of items to skip)

-Take (number of items to take)
+- Take (number of items to take)

-Items (a list of type Item)
+- Items (a list of type Item)

 Item class contains these properties:

-Property (name of property to be used for filtering)
+- Property (name of property to be used for filtering)

-Value (value of the property)
+- Value (value of the property)

-IsList (set to true when filtering a property which is a list, ex: User.Roles)
+- IsList (set to true when filtering a property which is a list, ex: User.Roles)

-Exclude ( if you want that property not to be used in filtering)
+- Exclude (set to true if you want that property not to be used in filtering)

-Operator (equal, greater, less, etc)
+- Operator (equal, greater, less, etc)

 Example: